aflansburg/rc-magento-api/README.md

 This is a node implementation designed to pull relevant data from the Magento 1.x REST API

+The Magento 1.x REST API is a little unorthodox in its design and usage.
+URIs include brackets which can be a little tricky to handle in node (see *Important Note* below).

 It is recommended that the developer first review the Magneto 1.x REST API reference at [http://devdocs.magento.com/guides/m1x/api/rest/introduction.html](http://devdocs.magento.com/guides/m1x/api/rest/introduction.html) before attempting to utilize this project.

 This project utilizes `request-promise-native` to facilitate the paging process I created to return all results for the specified endpoint.
+It does not appear that the Magento 1.x REST API has any options for pagination or even indicating how many pages of products out of the max limit of 100 exist.
 Also, you may notice `require('request-debug')(request);` as this provides some helpful runtime debugging.

 Most heavy lifting is currently done in `./bin/helpers.js`